How to Add Recurring Events to iPhone Calendar

 System Requirements

-On iOS, it’s easy to set up recurring calendar events and color code them, ensuring you can stay organized and on time for every appointment.
-Now, here’s how to add a recurring event in Apple Calendar:
+Have a recurring meeting or event you don't want to forget?
+It's easy to set up recurring calendar events and color-code them with your iPad or iPhone Calendar, ensuring you can stay organized and on time for every appointment.
+Now, here's how to add a recurring event in Apple Calendar:

 - Open the Calendar app.

-- Find the event you want to edit or create a new one by pressing the plus icon.
+- Find the event you want to edit or create a new event by pressing the plus icon.

 - Tap Repeat.